marinecoin/marinecore/README.md

 		./marinecoind &

-If we check to see our account addresses, we will notice this time their first letter will start with the letter J or K instead of m or n on the real MTC network.
+If we check to see our account addresses, we will notice this time their first letter now starts with the letter J or K instead of m or n on the real MTC network.